jhonygo/LiquibaseExtension/LiquibaseExtension/readme.md

 - Automated SQL update/rollback scripts generation (JSON/Yaml/XML)

 For details see [liquibase homepage](http://www.liquibase.org).

-####Main logic
+###Main logic

-The Liquibase extension contains the liquibase framework (jar) and JDBC drivers for Sybase, SQL Server and Oracle DBMSes.
+The Liquibase extension contains the liquibase framework (java archive) and JDBC JTDS driver for Sybase/SQL Server DBMSes.
 It allows to choose an action taken from a list of available liquibase commands against a given changelog package provided and a database connection.
 Some additional options can be defined if needed.